-The twisting in of the thigh bone usually improves with time.
-As the child grows, normal walking patterns typically resume by 8 to 10 years of age.
+The twisting in of the thighbone usually gets better with time.
+Many cases correct themselves as the child grows.
+Your child will likely walk normally by 8 to 10 years of age.

 Your Family's Health